SamySam0/Caching-Strategies/README.md

-# Simulations on different Caching Strategies
+# Simulations of different Caching Strategies

 ## Description:
 We are testing the impact of different caching strategies such as LRU & Cyclic on the Operating System.